Thursday, May 7, 2026

 KBMF (Butte.
 MT)

-• Que Sera, Sera (Whatever Will Be, Will Be)-Sly & The Family Stone (I never thought I'd recommend any rendition of this tune, as it's usually cloyingly precious in the way "My Favorite Things" usually is.
+• Que Sera, Sera (Whatever Will Be, Will Be)-Sly & The Family Stone (I never thought I'd recommend any rendition of this tune, as it's usually cloyingly precious in the way "My Favorite Things" typically is.
 However, by slowing the tempo way down and singing it as a blues-tinged "Oh, well" rumination on life, this is--dare I say it?--a pretty cool version.)

 • Orange Colored Sky-Nat King Cole (The carefree lyrics and rhythm would make this segue easily with "It's Only A Paper Moon.")